jefeste/Competition-Planner/README.md

 # Live Demo
 Web App : https://complet.streamlit.app
+Clic "Yes, get this app back up" to launch the app if it is in standby mode.

 # Key Features
 Interactive Gantt Chart: Visualize the entire day's schedule at a glance.